Medications not covered under capitation (Medicare Advantage)

 If UnitedHealthcare has financial responsibility for medications currently covered under the commercial member’s medical benefit, this policy applies to those medications listed in your Agreement.

 UnitedHealthcare uses a prior authorization process to review any medication carved out of capitation.
-This authorization process affects medical groups/IPA providing care to UnitedHealthcare members when UnitedHealthcare has retained financial responsibility for these medications.

 Members may initiate an appeal for coverage of a prescription drug if the initial determination is adverse to them.
 They may start an appeal in the following circumstances: